 For God so loved the world, he gave his only begotten son, Jesus Christ, so that we could have everlasting life.

 As a child I heard this phase for the very first time from the mouth of my grandmother, A woman that would speak the Gospel to anyone who would listen, she spoke of God's goodness and what that meant for us if we would "follow" him until the end.
-She taught us about "sin" and how sin displeases God, oftentimes saying to us, " don't let the devil cause you to sin, "or Hell will become your final resting place."
-At the time, I didn't understand much about how to follow God and how to live a "righteous' life, but from what I had heard about "hell," I knew that I did not want to go there, and in that moment I decided that I would try to live a life of righteousness and follow God, I would treat people as I would have them to treat me, I would pray and go to church and be as "good" as a human that I could possibly be, because I believed that this alone would get me into "heaven."
+She taught us about "sin" and how sin displeases God, oftentimes saying to us, " don't let the devil cause you to sin, "or Hell will become your final destiny."
+At the time, I didn't understand much about how to follow God and how to live a "righteous' life, but from what I had heard about "hell," I knew that I did not want to go there, and in that moment I decided that I would try to live a life of righteousness and follow God, I would treat people as I would have them to treat me, I would pray and go to church and be as "good" as a human that I could possibly be because I believed that these were the things that would get me into "heaven."
+I didn't believe in God the way that my grandmother did, I found it very hard to believe in a something or someone that I could not see, every bible story seemed like a fairytale made up of strict laws that was almost impossible to keep.
+I lived in fear of knowing God, I only called out to him when I felt afraid or deeply hurt, hoping that all that I had heard about his healing powers would prove true in that moment.
+My faith was barely that of a mustard seed, I could not understand "If God was such a good God, then, why do people have to die?"
+As I grew older the small faith that I had in God started to fizzle out

 Unintentionally Mislead